 This bill amends existing laws regarding cost-of-living adjustments for academic and classified employees of community and technical colleges in Washington State.
-It establishes that every fiscal year, each college district and technical college board of trustees will receive a cost-of-living allocation sufficient to increase employee salaries, including mandatory salary-related benefits, in accordance with the yearly increase in the cost-of-living index.
-The bill specifies that the state will fully fund these cost-of-living increases and introduces a new definition for the "cost-of-living index," which will now be based on the implicit price deflator for the previous calendar year, as compiled by the Bureau of Economic Analysis, starting with the 2025-2027 fiscal biennium.
+It establishes that every fiscal year, each college district and technical college board of trustees will receive a cost-of-living allocation sufficient to increase employee salaries, including mandatory salary-related benefits, in line with the yearly increase in the cost-of-living index.
+The bill specifies that the state will fully fund these cost-of-living increases and introduces a new definition for the "cost-of-living index," which will now be based on the implicit price deflator for the previous calendar year, as compiled by the Bureau of Economic Analysis, starting from the 2025-2027 fiscal biennium.

-Statutes affected: Original Bill: 28B.50.465, 28B.50.468
+Original Bill: 28B.50.465, 28B.50.468

 Substitute Bill: 28B.50.465, 28B.50.468